sematic-ai/sematic/docs/testing.md

 the end for a simple error!

 Luckily, Sematic provides out-of-the-box support for unit testing your Sematic pipelines.
-With Sematic Enterprise Edition, you can also integrate Sematic with your version control system to block PRs and perform other commit checking.
+You can also integrate Sematic with your version control system to block PRs and perform other commit checking.
 See our [GitHub](./github.md) integration for more information.